How do you survive while waiting for Social Security disability approval?

 Cash Assistance

-Filing for Interim Public Assistance is a good thing to do for income for people waiting for a Supplemental Security Income (SSI) decision.
-SSI helps aged, blind, and disabled individuals with little or no previous income.
+Filing for Interim Public Assistance is a good income-generating strategy for people waiting for a Supplemental Security Income (SSI) decision.
+SSI helps elderly, blind, and disabled individuals with little or no previous income.

 Apply for cash assistance at your state social services agency.
 The interim money can help you stay afloat while Social Security reviews your case and might become a grant.